ballerina-platform/nballerina/README.md

 The compiler has not yet got to a stage where it is useful.
 But if you want to play with it or help with development, this is the way:

 1. Clone the nBallerina repository.
-2. [Download](https://ballerina.io/downloads/) and [install](https://ballerina.io/learn/user-guide/getting-started/installation-options/) the current Ballerina distribution.
+2. [Download](https://ballerina.io/downloads/) and [install](https://ballerina.io/learn/user-guide/getting-started/installation-options/) the latest Ballerina distribution (Swan Lake not 1.2.x)
-3. Build the compiler by using the command `bal build` in the `compiler` directory; this will generate a file `target/bin/nballerina.jar`.
+3. You can build the compiler by using the command `bal build` in the `compiler` directory; this will generate a file `target/bin/nballerina.jar`.
+This should work on any system that Ballerina works on.
-4. You can use` java -jar nballerina.jar example.bal` to compile a Ballerina module into an LLVM assembly file `example.ll`.
+4. You can use `java -jar nballerina.jar example.bal` to compile a Ballerina module into an LLVM assembly file `example.ll` (note that only a tiny subset of the language is currently implemented, as described in the Status section).
-5. The LLVM assembly file then needs to be compiled and combined with the runtime using the LLVM `clang` command.
-See [test/run.sh](test/run.sh) for exact command.
+5. If you want to be able to turn the LLVM assembly file into something you can execute, there are additional requirements: Linux or OS X, LLVM 11 and GNU make.
+With these, you can build the runtime and run the tests by running `make test` in the top-level directory.
+This compiles and executes all the test cases and checks that they produce the right outputs.
+You can use e.g. `make -j8` to make it run tests in parallel.

+If you want to turn the LLVM assembly into an executable, you can use the [test/run.sh](test/run.sh) command.

 You can try out the semantic subtyping implementation using